Skip to footer content

 Frequently Asked Questions

-How can I combine images into a PDF using an online tool?
+How can I combine multiple images into a single PDF using C#?

-You can use IronPDF by installing the IronPdf NuGet package, writing a C# script to enumerate your image files, and then using the ImageToPdfConverter class to convert and save them as a PDF.
+You can use IronPDF's ImageToPdfConverter class to convert multiple images into a single PDF.
+First, install the IronPdf NuGet package, then write a C# script to list your image files and use the converter to create and save the PDF.

-What are the licensing options for a PDF library?
+How do I handle licensing for a PDF library?

-IronPDF offers three licensing plans: Lite for individual developers, Professional for teams, and Unlimited for large corporations, all free during development but requiring payment for production use.
+IronPDF offers several licensing options: Lite for individual developers, Professional for teams, and Unlimited for large corporations.
+The library is free for development, but a license is required for production use.

-What is the advantage of using a PDF library over online tools?
+What are the advantages of using a C# library for PDF creation over online services?

 Chipego